BOSS Money Makes it Easier to Honor Mom This Mother’s Day

 National Retail Solutions (NRS)

-(in millions except for active POS terminals, payment processing accounts, recurring revenue per terminal, and gross profit margin)
+(In millions except for active POS terminals, payment processing accounts, recurring revenue per terminal, and gross profit margin.
+Numbers may not foot due to rounding.)

 1Q26